A while back, I received an interesting question from a student:

 Let’s take a look at the opposite strategy.

 In a Global First strategy, you answer all of the Global questions first and then move on to solving all of the Local questions.
-The theory is that by attacking the Global questions first you will learn about the absolute truths of the game and discover and global constants within the game.
+The theory is that by attacking the Global questions first you will learn about the absolute truths of the game and discover the global constants within the game.
 Then, armed with that information, you can more comfortably attack the Local questions which will require you to manipulate the variables.

 Just as with the Local First strategy, a Global First strategy can work, but it can also fail.
 Here’s a classic example where it would cause issues, using one of the games referenced above: